rochakkadel/schedule-board/LEGAL_AND_TECH_OVERVIEW.md

 ## 2. Ownership & Intellectual Property

-- **Copyright Ownership:** All original source code, user interface assets, copy, and documentation are owned by the Schedule Board development team unless otherwise noted.
+- **Copyright Ownership:** All original source code, user interface assets, copy, and documentation is owned by Rochak Kadel unless otherwise noted.
 - **Third-Party Assets:** Open-source libraries and frameworks are incorporated under their respective licenses (see §8).
 Any external artwork, fonts, or icons remain the property of their creators and are used according to applicable license terms.
-- **Trademark Usage:** “Schedule Board” and associated branding are trademarks owned by the project owners.
+- **Trademark Usage:** “Schedule Board” and associated branding are trademarks owned by the project owner.
 Unauthorized use of branding elements is prohibited.
 - **Contributor IP:** Contributors grant the project a perpetual, worldwide, non-exclusive, royalty-free license to use submitted code, documentation, and assets.

 ---